- Small, slender fish, about 5 to 6 inches long

-- Pearlescent blue-green backs and silver sides and bellies
+- Pearlescent blue-green backs, silver sides and bellies, and forked tails

 - Large black eyes and no teeth

 - The coasts of California, and Baja California, Mexico